-Past Computer Repair Cases
+Our Past Computer Repair Jobs

 Date Published: September 27, 2022

-Last Modified: September 27, 2022 @ 4:16 pm
+Last Modified: October 23, 2025 @ 4:38 pm

-Past services we have carried out for Nillumbik residents
+These are some of our past services we have carried out for Nillumbik residents

-We provide our services to Nillumbik suburbs as well as outside the suburbs, but because of our location in Diamond Creek its easier to target Nillumbik region.
+We provide our services to Nillumbik suburbs as well as outside suburbs, but because of our location in Diamond Creek its easier to target the Nillumbik region.

 Migrating iPhone to Samsung & setting up an Android watch

-We had to backup the iPhone to iTunes on the users MAC computer beforehand as we forgot to bring an OTG connector for a direct transfer.
+We had to backup the iPhone to iTunes on the users Apple MAC computer beforehand as we forgot to bring an OTG connector for a direct transfer.

 After that was complete we had to reset the Android Watch and reconnect it to the Samsung’s Bluetooth.